-The Overall Structure
+The Overall Structure of the Data Path

-The basic requirements initially established for the machine were that it be gracefully interconnectable into multiprocessor configurations, that it be microprogrammable, so that OP code sets can be configured to the application at hand, that it be able to do variable field operations for emulation instruction decoding, assembly of bit-maps for graphics, etc., and that its performance be as fast as possible.
+The basic requirements initially established for the data path chip were (i) that it be gracefully interconnectable into multiprocessor configurations, (ii) that it effectively support a microprogrammed control structure, thus enabling machine instruction sets to be configured to the application at hand, (iii) that it be able to do variable field operations for emulation instruction decoding, assembly of bit-maps for graphics, etc., and (iv) that its performance be as fast as possible.

-In order to satisfy the first requirement, it was decided that the machine would initially have two ports: one to be used for a system interconnection, and the other for local memory, I/O, etc. It was perceived that in many systems much time is lost in assembling two operands for most operations, so it was decided that the machine have two internal buses, and that any registers in the machine be two-port registers.
-The requirement for gracefully handling variable length words required a shifter at least sixteen bits long, and the last requirement dictated an arithmetic logic unit of considerable flexibility while not sacrificing speed.
-The strategy was adopted initially that the two buses would run through the actual processing array, from one end of the chip to the other.
-One port was to be located at the left end of the chip, and the other port at the right end, and the two system buses were to run the full length of the chip between the two ports through the actual register and data processing array.
+In order to satisfy the first requirement, the data path chip was designed with two ports: one port to be used for a system interconnection, and the other for connection to local memory, input-output devices, etc. In many systems time is lost in assembling the two operands required for many operations.
+Therefore, the data path has two internal buses, and all registers on the chip are two-port registers.
+The requirement for gracefully handling variable length words required a shifter at least sixteen bits long.
+The performance requirement dictated an arithmetic logic unit having considerable flexibility without sacrificing speed.
+In order to avoid extensive random wiring for connecting the major subsystems on the chip, the following strategy was adopted at the outset: two system buses would run through the entire processing array, from one end of the chip to the other.
+One port was to be located at the left end of the chip, and the other port at the right end, and the two system buses were to run the full length of the chip between the two ports through the register and the data processing array.